Megadimension Neptunia VII: Zero Dimension Neptunia Z: Twilight of the Desperate CPU

 With the era of peace continuing throughout Gamindustri, Neptune, the ruling Console Patron Unit (CPU) and Nepgear, her sister and CPU Candidate of the nation of Planeptune are warned by their Oracle, Histoire, of the upcoming 'CPU Shift Period', where the public will attempt to oust their CPUs in favor of newcomers.
-Neptune and Nepgear stumble across an old video game console which transports them to the ruined, monster-infested Zero Dimension.
+Before they can prepare, Neptune and Nepgear stumble across an old video game console which transports them to the ruined, monster-infested Zero Dimension.

 They find a survivor, Uzume Tennouboshi, who is also a CPU.
 The pair learn that, like Uzume, they are unable to transform to unlock their true powers in this world due to the absence of Shares (faith from the people).
 The trio journey to locate the Share Crystals to empower themselves enough to reclaim the land from the invading monsters.

 Neptune and Nepgear learn that Uzume has unique abilities that may trigger when the party needs them most.
-She is also an amnesiac who remembers nothing of her people or the calamity which destroyed her world but believes it to be the work of a giant known as Dark Purple.
+She is also an amnesiac who remembers nothing of her people or the calamity which destroyed her world but believes it to be the work of giants known as Dark CPUs, with one of them, Dark Purple, actively wreaking havoc.
 Uzume's abilities grant the party Shares from friendly monsters and eventually the ability to seal Dark Purple in a pocket dimension; the Sharing Field.

 Nepgear works on a device to send herself and Neptune home but the facility is attacked by Arfoire; a powerful CPU-like being with a lust for destruction.
 Neptune was transported home, but Nepgear jumped out to help save Uzume from Arfoire's forces.
 This led the two to abandon their post and retreat.
 Back home, Neptune finds Histoire incapacitated due to her overloading from linking dimensions to bring Neptune home.
 Soon, Neptune begins to restore Histoire, hoping she can bring Nepgear home.

 Meanwhile, in the Zero Dimension, Nepgear and Uzume are intercepted by Arfoire.
 The two are saved by an alternate, older Neptune.
 The older Neptune reveals that she is a dimension traveler who comes from a Planeptune under the rule of Plutia (a close friend from the previous game, who rules in the Ultra Dimension) who came to the Zero Dimension with the power of Croire (a dimension-crossing antagonist, also from the previous game) after capturing her, though Croire has since escaped.

 The party are unable to defeat Arfoire who has stolen power from Croire to boost her own, but recapture Croire.
 Arfoire frees Dark Purple from the pocket dimension and fuses with it, though the party are able to re-confine the fused deity, creating a cross-dimensional portal in the process.
 Neptune rejoins the party through the portal and aids the group in destroying the giant deity, though the portal's temperamental nature causes Neptune and Nepgear to return home after the battle.
 Uzume and her friend Umio plan to rebuild their world, though the older Neptune's fate is left uncertain.